Anar Marz

-Anar Marz (انارمرز) (Note: Also romanized as Anār Marz; also known as Marz) is a village in, and the capital of, Chapakrud-e Gharbi Rural District of Gil Khuran District, Juybar County, Mazandaran province, Iran.
+Anar Marz (انارمرز) (Note: Also romanized as Anār Marz; also known as Marz) is a village in, and the capital of, Chapakrud-e Gharbi Rural District in Gil Khuran District of Juybar County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,381 in 324 households, when it was in Chapakrud Rural District.
 (Note: Renamed Chapakrud-e Sharqi Rural District) The following census in 2011 counted 1,439 people in 401 households.
-The 2016 census measured the population of the village as 3,642 people in 441 households.
+The 2016 census measured the population of the village as 1,428 people in 441 households.

-In 2023, Anar Marz was transferred to the Chapakrud-e Gharbi Rural District created in the district.
+In 2023, Anar Marz was transferred to Chapakrud-e Gharbi Rural District created in the same district.